Insider Sell: MannKind Corp CE - GuruFocus.com

-On May 24, 2023, Michael Castagna, CEO of MannKind Corp (MNKD, Financial), sold 150,000 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at MannKind Corp, which has seen 8 insider sells over the past year.
-In contrast, there have been 4 insider buys during the same period.
-This article will provide an overview of Michael Castagna's role at MannKind Corp, the company's business description, and an analysis of insider buy/sell transactions and their relationship with the stock price.
+On May 26, 2023, Michael Castagna, CEO of MannKind Corp (MNKD, Financial), sold 150,000 shares of the company's stock.
+This move comes amidst a year of insider trading activity that has seen Castagna sell a total of 330,000 shares and purchase 3,147 shares.
+In this article, we will delve into the details of this transaction, the company's business, and the potential implications of this insider sell on the stock price.

 Who is Michael Castagna of MannKind Corp?